-Belgian Blue, The Monster Cow
+The Super Cow

-Ever wondered how the bovine version of Arnold Schwarzenegger would look like?
+Ever wondered what the bovine version of Arnold Schwarzenegger would look like?
 Probably not!
 But there is, in fact, a cattle breed that looks like a bovine bodybuilder on steroids.
 The name of this breed is Belgian Blue and as suggested by its name, it originates in Belgium.
 Not surprisingly, the breed is also known as the "Super" or "Monster" cow.

-Contrary to what you are probably thinking, this cow is all natural.
+Contrary to what you are probably thinking, this cow is all-natural.
 No drugs, no steroids, no exercise.
 And no, it is not genetically modified.
 It is a prime (and scary!) example of what years and years of selective breeding are capable of.

 Now, let's examine this man-made monstrosity in more detail.